 All Penn Dental Medicine postdoctoral students participate in a core curriculum lecture series their first year to enhance and augment the biomedical and basic science educational components of the specialty programs.
 Collective inter-programmatic decisions have identified areas for specialties and expertise from the clinical and basic science faculties.
 This interaction between the different specialty programs and the basic science departments of Penn Dental Medicine enables presentation of a biomedical lecture series at an enhanced educational level.
 Curriculum and Instruction’s core didactic curriculum will cover all aspects of pediatric dentistry and will complement the wide range of clinical experiences that residents will encounter, including orthodontic care.

-The curriculum has been designed according to the to accreditation standards which dictate that at least 60% of the educational experience must be devoted to patient contact and laboratory procedures and at least 30% to didactic instruction and research.
 Residents of the Advanced Specialty Education Program in Prosthodontics at the University of Pennsylvania School of Dental Medicine have the opportunity to see and treat patients with a variety of complex needs in state-of-the-art clinical faculties.
 The research component of the program is through the Master of Science in Oral Biology program.
 The courses are presented by means of lecture, seminar, literature review, demonstration and laboratory.

 Ranked as: #13 in Best National University